 Laboratory research, conferences.
 Individual research under the supervision of a faculty member.

 Seminar for first-year students on faculty presentations of the research areas under investigation in their laboratories.

-This course covers topics in the responsible conduct of research drawing from case studies from the Association of American Medical Colleges and the NIH.
+This refresher course will cover topics in responsible conduct in research drawing from case studies of the Association of American Medical Colleges and the NIH.
 Students will review case studies in preparation for class discussion.
-Required of all MCB graduate and post doctoral students funded on NIH training grants.
-One session usually features a guest lecturer on a topic relevant to the course.
+Required of all 4th year MCB graduate students funded on NIH training grants.

 MCB 295 Careers for Life Sciences Ph.D.'s

 This course is designed to assist graduate students in the biological sciences with planning their post-doctoral careers.
 Weekly guest speakers will present their experiences in a variety of career areas and/or offer training in: academia; job searches; setting up a laboratory; patent law/technology transfer; public policy/regulatory affairs; bioinformatics; science writing/technical support; forensic science; postdoctoral positions in industry; teaching, and other topics of interest.
 Postdoctoral researchers are invited.